zaksabeast/PokemonRNGGuides/README.md

 - colo
 - bonus

-`bonus` is used for Ageto, Channel, and Wishmaker RNG
+`bonus` is used for Ageto, Channel, Wishmaker, and Dream Radar RNG

 Languages should be two letter language codes
 - eg: en, fr, it